konstantinnovation/customize/README.md

 git clone https://github.com/zsh-users/zsh-syntax-highlighting.git ${ZSH_CUSTOM:-~/.oh-my-zsh/custom}/plugins/zsh-syntax-highlighting
 git clone https://github.com/zsh-users/zsh-autosuggestions ${ZSH_CUSTOM:-~/.oh-my-zsh/custom}/plugins/zsh-autosuggestions
 ```

 ## NOTE: To selectively use keychain:
+You mayu want to Disable the keychain plugin in .zshrc.
+Use an if statement and manually run it with a script like this:
 (for networks with a mounted home directory that would cause an immediate ssh key password prompt)
-Disable the keychain plugin in .zshrc.
-Use an if statement and manually run it with a script like this:

 ```
 # Allows for re-use of ssh-agent and/or gpg-agent between logins
 /usr/bin/keychain --quiet $HOME/.ssh/id_ed25519
 source $HOME/.keychain/$HOST-sh
 ```

+# For cybersecuritiy:

-# Kali full with desktop (for wsl):
+## Kali full with desktop (for wsl):

 ```
 sudo apt-get install kali-linux-full